squallstar/support-ticketing/Readme.md

 # How to install

-1. Upload the application folder in the root of your virtualhost
+1. Upload the application folder in the root of your virtualhost.
+Be sure to copy also the .htaccess file, or the application will not work!

 2. Config the database settings and the website url/email here: includes/Mint/Config.php